PM Modi appreciates Cuba's integration of Ayurveda into its public health system - www.lokmattimes.com

 The word Ayurveda is a combination of two words -- Ayu and Veda (science).

-PM Modi appreciating Cuba for Ayurveda's introduction to the public health system is yet another proud example of the growing outreach of Indian cultural roots, gradually spreading far and wide.
+PM Modi appreciating Cuba for Ayurveda's introduction to the public health system is yet another proud example of the growing outreach of Indian roots gradually spreading far and wide.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app